 Decisio on

-Is the Noise Wall WARRANTED? ✓ Yes ☐ No
+Is the Noise Wall WARRANTED? ✔ Yes 🗌 No

-Is the Noise Wall FEASIBLE? ☐ Yes ✓ No
+Is the Noise Wall FEASIBLE?
+Yes ✓ No

-Is the Noise Wall REASONABLE? ☐ Yes ☐ No
+Is the Noise Wall REASONABLE?
+Yes 🗌 No

-exceeding the NAC criteria and sub- levels, it is determined to be not fea- along Mason Dixon Highway.
-Any n terminated at each driveway for sigh stantially in sible due to oise barrie nt distance vays for tra s effectiven and safety requirements.
+Additional Reasons for Decision: Although noise abatement is warrar exceeding the NAC criteria and sub levels, it is determined to be not fea along Mason Dixon Highway.
+Any n terminated at each driveway for sigh the noise barrier would create pathy pass through, hindering the barrier's abatement was not studied for NSA nted at NSA stantially in sible due to noise barrien nt distance vays for tra s effectiven 18 under a A 18 due to predicted noise levels both creasing by 10 dB(A) over existing noise o driveway and roadway access issues a built for NSA 18 would have to be and safety requirements.
 These breaks in ffic noise from Mason Dixon Highway to ess.
-For reasons of non-feasibility,
+For reasons of non-feasibility, all four Build Alternatives.

-Responsible/Qualified l Individuals Making the Above Decisions

-Kesponsioie/Quantieu e:

-PennDOT, Engineering District Environ
+Date: PennDOT, Engineering District Environmental Manager

-Qualified Professional Performing the Art (name, title, and company name) e: TO BE SIGNED FOR FINAL REPORT